Skip to main content

 Base URL and paths

+All paths in this reference are relative to the /v1/partner base.
 Sandbox access is granted per partner agreement.
 Request sandbox credentials from your Feddi contact, then exchange and call exactly as you will in production.

 The platform x-api-key